anonymousICVS/PendulumTestBed/README.md

 # A Testbed for Networked Visually Controlled Systems
-This repository contains instructions and source code to set up your very own testbed as presented in paper "".
+This repository contains instructions and source code to set up your very own testbed as presented in paper "A Testbed for Networked Visually Controlled Systems".
+It is structured as follows:  folder 'EncoderPC' contains the C++ source for the PC which is connected to the camera that records the video of the pendulum.
+'EncoderPC' encodes that video and sends it to 'DecoderAndImageProcessingPC'.
+Folder 'DecoderAndImageProcessingPC' contains the C++ source code for the PC which decodes the video and applies image processing to it and sends the angle to the 'PendulumRobot'.

 ## Prerequisites:

 You need the following hardware: